awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

   The `max_allowed_packet` parameter is a custom parameter that you can set in a DB parameter group\.
 The `max_allowed_packet` parameter is used to specify the maximum size of data manipulation language \(DML\) that can be run on the database\.
 If the `max_allowed_packet` value for the source DB instance is larger than the `max_allowed_packet` value for the read replica, the replication process can throw an error and stop replication\.
 The most common error is `packet bigger than 'max_allowed_packet' bytes`\.
 You can fix the error by having the source and read replica use DB parameter groups with the same `max_allowed_packet` parameter values\.
 + Writing to tables on a read replica\.
 If you're creating indexes on a read replica, you need to have the `read_only` parameter set to *0* to create the indexes\.
 If you're writing to tables on the read replica, it can break replication\.
 + Using a nontransactional storage engine such as MyISAM\.
 Read replicas require a transactional storage engine\.
-Replication is only supported for the following storage engines: InnoDB for MySQL, InnoDB for MariaDB 10\.2 or higher, or XtraDB for MariaDB 10\.1 or lower\.
+Replication is only supported for the following storage engines: InnoDB for MySQL or MariaDB\.

   You can convert a MyISAM table to InnoDB with the following command: